Want to Boost Your Testosterone Levels?

 This may act as a reliable signal of reproductive potential, say the researchers.
 Since increased testosterone exposure in the womb is associated with reproductive success, an association between testosterone and endurance running would make running prowess a reliable signal of male reproductive potential, they argue.

-It was thought that a better hunter would have got more meat, had a healthier and larger family as a consequence of providing more meat for his family.
+It was thought that a better hunter would have got more meat and had a healthier and larger family due to providing more meat for his family.
 But hunter-gatherers may have used egalitarian systems with equal meat distribution as we see in remaining tribes today.
-In which case more meat is not a factor, but the ability to get meat would signal underlying traits of athletic endurance, as well as intelligence -- to track and outwit prey -- and generosity to contribute to tribal society.
+In which case, more meat is not a factor.
+Still, the ability to get meat would signal underlying traits of athletic endurance and intelligence -- to track and outwit prey -- and generosity to contribute to tribal society.

 "All features you want to be passed on to your children," Longman explained.
 Good providers, say the researchers, tend to be generous, and good hunters tend to be intelligent — and both of these traits likely attracted more females, too.
-What’s less clear is whether or not hunter-gatherers provided solely for their families or shared their bounty within their tribe, as remaining tribes do.
+It’s unclear whether or not hunter-gatherers provided solely for their families or shared their bounty within their tribe, as remaining tribes do.

-In the latter case, there would be no need for females to seek out the fittest male to ensure a healthy, well-fed family.
+There would be no need for females to seek out the fittest male to ensure a healthy, well-fed family in the latter case.
 However, good hunters and providers are also desirable for their shared traits of intelligence and generosity.

-In modern culture, hunters are portrayed as the more dynamic, but it was the gatherers who won out in the end.
-The gathering led to farming, which led to villages, which led to cities, which led to civilization as we know it.
+In modern culture, hunters are portrayed as the more dynamic, but the gatherers won out in the end.
+The gathering led to farming, which led to villages, cities, and civilization as we know it.